johnbeve/PHI-696/Project-1/README.md

 F T F T
 F T T F
 F T T T
 T F F F
-T F F T
+T F F T	    T.     T.          T
-T F T F
+T F T F	    F.     F.          F
-T F T T
+T F T T	    F.     T.          T
 T T F F	    F.     F.          F
 T T F T	    F.     T.          T
 T T T F	    T.     F.          T
 T T T T     T.     T.          T

+  - If I am correct, this is a contingent.

 2. A _literal_ is an atomic formula or the negation of an atomic formula.
 We say a formula is in _conjunctive normal form_ (CNF) if it is the conjunction of the disjunction of literals.
 Find propositional logic formulas in CNF equivalent to each of the following: